Welcome to the GM Service Technical College!

 This comprehensive service technician training is a blended, performance-based curriculum that drives technicians toward achieving annual Service Training Standards (STS); these standards align to ASE certification categories.
 The curriculum enables techs to conveniently take training in-dealership, at off-site training centers, and via mobile (i.e., tablet and smartphone).
-The delivery mix includes web-based, virtual classroom, hands-on, video on demand, performance support objects, and diagnostic exercises.
+The delivery mix includes web-based, online instructor-led, hands-on, video on demand, performance support objects, interactive video, and diagnostic exercises.
 This media mix enables technicians to improve their product knowledge and advance their repair and diagnostic skills while spending less time away from the dealership.

 Shifting Gears Automotive Technician Training Program

 To help GM dealers find and hire Shifting Gears Automotive Technician Training Program graduates, GM STC has hired an Engagement Specialist located on-site at Fort Hood in Killeen, Texas, where we teach the program.
 This Engagement Specialist will market the program to transitioning Soldiers, help prepare students for their civilian job search, and connect graduates with hiring dealerships.

 Attention GM Dealers: Shifting Gears is a partnership between

 GM, the U.S. Army, and Raytheon Professional Services.
 It consists of 12 weeks

 of classroom, online, and hands-on technical training that provides eligible